BCDA-APS/use_bluesky/notes/2017-03-28-range-checking.md

 ## What if motor is moving at start of scan?

-Apparently, there is no check at the start of a scan that waits because a motor is moving.
+*A*: Apparently, there is no check at the start of a scan that waits because a motor is moving.

     In [43]: print(m3.position)
     	...: epics.caput(m3.prefix, -4)